kimbring2/leapmotion-ros2-wrapper/README.md

 <img src="images/leapmotion_rviz.gif" width="1000">

 # Known issues
+- This package only works for the two hand tracking.
+One hand case is ignored.
-This package is not official and developed by myself alone.
+- This package is not official and developed by myself alone.
 Even if I borrow the really good ROS2 format from [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper) package, there are still lots of parts those should be fixed.
 The pull request is always welcome (:

 # Requirements
 - Ubuntu 20.04